ccxt/ccxt/wiki/Manual.md

 ### Notes On Latency

 Trading strategies require fresh up-to-date information for technical analysis, indicators and signals.
-Building a speculative trading strategy based on the OHLCV candles received from the exchange might have critical drawbacks.
-Developers have to account for the details explained in this section to build successful bots.
+Building a speculative trading strategy based on the OHLCV candles received from the exchange may have critical drawbacks.
+Developers should account for the details explained in this section to build successful bots.

 The exchanges usually provide two categories of public market data: